coreboot/coreboot/Documentation/mainboard/lenovo/ivb_internal_flashing.md

      [*] After sleep/resume, check the value of register 0xFED1F804 is 0x6009
      [+] PASSED: The script has been modified.
 Go to sleep..

-Now go to S3, then resume and check FLOCKDN.
+Now go to S3, then resume and check `FLOCKDN`.
 It should be 0:

     sudo chipsec_main -m chipsec.modules.common.spi_lock